-When a field trip to the museum isn’t possible, educators are available for tailored presentations in the classroom, enhanced with hands-on artifacts or activities.
+When a field trip to the museum isn’t possible during the school year, educators are available for tailored presentations in your classroom, enhanced with hands-on artifacts or activities.
 Individual program descriptions are below.

-Outreach program fees are $2 per student, with no charge for students on free or reduced lunch waivers.
+Outreach program fees are $2 per student, with no charge for students on fee waivers.
+A minimum fee may be charged.
 The fee includes both large- and small-group activities.
 Note that onsite programs and admission to the McClung Museum are free.

-For reservations or information on the Ancient Egypt and Archaeology and the Native Peoples of Tennessee outreach programs, please contact Debbie Woodiel, 865-974-2144, email@example.com.
+For reservations or information on the Ancient Egypt and Archaeology and the Native Peoples of Tennessee outreach programs, please use the form below:Request a K-12 Visit

 Email is preferred as educators are often in the galleries with groups during the day.